You can transfer files from one computer to another using the Dropbox desktop app. There are two ways to do this:

 Before you begin

 The migration is complete when a green circle with a checkmark appears beside the files and folders in the Dropbox folder on your computer.
-The Dropbox icon in the system tray or menu bar will also say Up to date.
+The Dropbox icon in your taskbar (Windows) or menu bar (Mac) will also say Up to date.
 You should then see the files and folders on both computers.

 During and after migration

 - The amount of time it takes for the migration to complete depends on the number of files you're migrating, and on the speed of your internet connection (you can control bandwidth as needed)